Marti2203/cosmos-website/README.md

 This creates an administrator account which is required for creating any sort of content for the CMS.

+9. Run `python manage.py runserver'

+This should start the server and give a reference to hat port is is running on.

 # Changes

 - switch from MySQL to MariaDB (community-developed fork, read Google)